TrueCat17/Ren-Engine-deps/sources/libjpeg-turbo/BUILDING.md

 information about libjpeg v7 and v8 emulation.

-### In-Memory Source/Destination Managers

-When using libjpeg v6b or v7 API/ABI emulation, add `-DWITH_MEM_SRCDST=0` to
-the CMake command line to build a version of libjpeg-turbo that lacks the `jpeg_mem_src()` and `jpeg_mem_dest()` functions.
-These functions were not part of the original libjpeg v6b and v7 APIs, so removing them ensures strict conformance with those APIs.
-See [README.md](README.md) for more information.

 ### Arithmetic Coding Support

 Since the patent on arithmetic coding has expired, this functionality has been